 From a business perspective, accessibility isn’t just about compliance — it’s a smart investment:

-- Expanded Market Reach: By making your website accessible, you tap into a market of billions of potential users, including aging populations in countries like Canada, the US, and across Europe.
+- Expanded Market Reach: By making your website accessible, you tap into a market of billions of potential customers, including aging populations in countries like Canada, the US, and across Europe.

 - Improved SEO: Accessibility and search engine optimization (SEO) often go hand in hand.
 Features like descriptive alt text, clear navigation, and properly structured content improve search rankings.